Follow Ben and Caroline on their New Zealand adventure by bike!

 When you're in the Southern Hemisphere, January goes by way too quickly.
 Caroline and I took our Brompton folding bikes to New Zealand for our vacation, and had an incredible time.
-If you haven't seen Brompton before, check out our website first to learn a little about what makes these bikes so special.
+If you haven't seen Brompton before, check out our web listing first to learn a little about what makes these bikes so special.
 Ease of travel is one of the best features of Brompton, because they travel like regular suitcases on an airplane/bus/train/ferry, and fit conveniently into the back of a hatchback.
 Brompton is versatile in cities, and on country roads, and can be equipped for touring and/or bikepacking with the right setup.
 I put together a photo journal of our travels below, and I hope it inspires some bike travel in your future.

 December 31: Day one in Wellington.
 We went out on a supermarket run to get some food and bubbly, and found a protected cycletrack in Island Bay.
 Hurray!
 Minutes after this photo was taken we were pulled over by the car-culture police for failure to wear a helmet.
 Fortunately we were foreign enough that he didn't write us a ticket.